OxfordRSE/website/content/tech_post/python_wheels.md

     is packaged.
 This is especially a problem on GNU/Linux, since different distributions package different versions of software.
-If the extension module for our package was linked against version `x` of a dependency, it's not garanteed to work with version `y`.
+If the extension module for our package was linked against version `x` of a dependency, it's not guaranteed to work with version `y`.
 Frustrating.

 On top of this, remember that when installing a package from a